Mahmud-Kandawala/C-Shopping-List-Capstone-Project/README.md

 ● The Pop and Qdelete functions mimic stack and queue behaviors to remove products from the cart.

 ## Conclusion
 The program demonstrates a complex use of data structures for practical application.
-It efficiently manages a shopping list by allowing the user to add, search, and delete items while providing a user-friendly interface.
+It efficiently manages a shopping list by allowing users to add, search, and delete items while providing a user-friendly interface.
 Integrating different data structures like linked lists, trees, stacks, queues, etc., illustrates a well-thought-out approach to solving a common real-world problem.

 ## Testing
 Run EXE File